cmu-sei/CDAS/Config.md

 ```
     "output": {
-        "input_directory": "cdas-input",
+        "input_directory": "",
         "output_directory": "cdas-output",
         "output_type_opts": [
             "json",
             "pdf",
-            "stix",
             "html"
         ],
         "output_types": ["pdf"],
-        "temp_path": "cdas-temp"
+        "temp_directory": "cdas-temp"
     }
 ```

 - input_directory - Used to provide custom data to CDAS for non-random data.
-Folders inside input_directory can be 'countries', 'intrusion-sets', or 'malware'.
-Can be the empty string (```"input_directory": "",```)
+Folders inside input_directory can be 'countries', 'threat-actors', 'malware', 'tools', or 'attack-patterns'.
+This can also included a "relationships.json" file.
+If there is no input folder, leave as an empty string (```"input_directory": "",```).
 - output_directory - folder to store generated files
 - output_type_opts - options available for the "output_types" variable
 - output_types - one or more of the available "output_type_opts", separated by commas
-    - ex) ```"output_types": ["pdf", "stix"],``` would output both PDF and STIX files
+    - ex) ```"output_types": ["pdf", "json"],``` would output both PDF and JSON files
-- temp_path - working files directory.
+- temp_directory - working files directory.
 Unlikely that this needs to be changed.
 This folder is deleted after successful completion of the simulation.
 CDAS will prompt to overwrite an existing folder with this path.

 ## License